ikmalsaid/snakebox/README.md

 **snakebox-api** is a quick and simple messaging API with IP2Location integration.

 ## Introduction
 Hi, my name is `Muhamad Nur Ikmal bin Mohd Said` and I'm from `Malaysia`.
-With all the challenges that I faced, I finally finished this project.
+With all the challenges that I faced, I'm now finally completed this project.
 **snakebox-api** is a lightweight REST API that is built to serve instant messaging services with integration of geolocation technology provided by the one and only, **IP2Location.com**!